aredoubles/ElevationHighways/README.md

 I recently moved from Austin, TX to Boston, MA.
 It was a four-day drive!

-At one point, I found myself on Interstate 80 (I think...), somewhere in eastern Pennsylvania (actually I don't remember exactly, the whole long trip is a blur).
+At one point, I found myself on Interstate 80, somewhere in eastern Pennsylvania (actually I don't remember exactly, the whole long trip is a blur).

 As the highway crested over a mountain pass in the Appalachians, I was struck by the text on a highway sign.

 ![I80Sign](https://upload.wikimedia.org/wikipedia/commons/3/3e/I80_Highest_Point.jpg)

 Apparently, I had just crested the highest point on this highway's Eastern section.
 The next time the highway would reach a similar elevation would be somewhere in Wyoming.
-I don't actually remember the exact details (I just found this example image on Wikipedia), but I do remember being momentarily awed by the large scales of these highways, that few people get to fully experience.
+I don't remember the exact details (I just found this example image on Wikipedia), but I do remember being momentarily awed, by the long scales of these highways, and the perspectives that are needed to sense those scales.

 And for some reason, it reminded me of the album cover for '*Unknown Pleasures*', by Joy Division.